-But how can companies create product videos that actually make people want to buy?
+But how can companies create product videos that make people want to buy?

 Well, let’s talk about it!

-Make It Shine: Show Your Product’s Key Value Proposition
+Show Your Key Value Proposition In Product Videos

 Some might think that the best way to make a product shine is to cover all its characteristics and features at once.
 But in this case, more doesn’t necessarily mean better.